 Request more information and we will connect you with an advisor who can answer your questions and help you map out a plan of study.

 Ball State education administration alumnus Evans Branigan encourages colleagues to make a daily difference.
 Read his story.

 How do we make quality education the nation’s top priority?
 There’s no question that educational leadership plays a central role.

 And there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.
-Our master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a K-12 administration and supervision license—and it’s offered completely online.
+Our master of arts in education (MAE) in educational administration and supervision provides you with the preparation to earn a principal's license (also known as a building-level or administrative license).
+Plus, it’s offered completely online.

 This 36-hour program can be completed in as little as 18-20 months.
 What’s more . . .

 In addition to earning a master’s, the state of Indiana

 mandates that building leaders must have completed a minimum of two years of

 teaching experience prior to serving as a principal.
 Also, the state of

 Indiana—like most states—requires that applicants for a principal’s license